IsaacWoods/poplar/book/journal/roadmap.md

 - [x] Review `xtask` dependencies to make it a little leaner
 - [ ] Document aims, features, and external components in Readme
 - [ ] Build Github releases to allow easy testing without building Poplar
+- [ ] Fix docs generation and have a crate index

 ## Seed
 - [x] Migrate UEFI loader to new version of `uefi` crate